Charlottesville City Council Meeting Procedures

 These Charlottesville City Council Meeting Procedures are designed to help City Council conduct its affairs in a timely and efficient manner, while encouraging a robust and meaningful dialogue with members of the community.

-Regular meetings of the City Council are scheduled for 7:00 p.m. on the first and third Mondays of each month (or the following day if that Monday is a legal holiday,) in City Council Chambers (Second Floor, City Hall.)
+1. Regular meetings of the City Council will begin at 6:30 p.m. on the first and third Mondays of each month (or the following day if that Monday is a legal holiday,) in City Council Chambers (Second Floor, City Hall.)
 Council will adopt a schedule for its regular meetings at its first regular meeting in January each year.

 B. Agenda and Materials